 Configuration starts with choosing the MADI input, BNC or optical.

-The state of the input signal is displayed by 14 LEDs.
-Shown are active input, automatic input selection, receiver state, Sync, 56 or 64 channel format, 48k frame or 96k frame, and audio data within 8-channel groups.
+The state of the input signal is displayed by a total of 38 LEDs.
+Shown are active input, automatic input selection, receiver state, Sync, 56 or 64 channel format, 48k frame or 96k frame, and audio data on a stereo basis.
 The Sync LED shows the synchronicity between input signal and external/internal clock, or between the active inputs.